jacksund/simmate/docs/apps/bader_henkelman.md

 Bader Charge Analysis ("Bader" for short) is a technique for partitioning charge density to predict oxidation states.
 This module is specifically tailored for the [Henkelman Group](http://theory.cm.utexas.edu/henkelman/)'s code that performs this analysis.
 You can access their open-source code [here](http://theory.cm.utexas.edu/henkelman/code/bader/).

 Meanwhile, Simmate's Bader app builds workflows and utilities on top of the Bader code from the Henkelman Lab.
 Typically, other workflows oversee the execution of the workflows registered in this app.
-For example, workflows in the `Warren Lab` app combine Bader, VASP, and rational settings.
+For example, workflows in the `materials_project` app combine Bader, VASP, and rational settings.
 Hence, beginners are recommended to start with other apps.

 --------------------------------------------------------------------------------